yy2881/IPLocation/README.md

-# IP Location Search & Query & SMS with NodeJS
+# IP Location Search & Query & SMS with NodeJS and MongoDB
-A web service application implemented by node.js, express.js and the fetch API.
+A web service application implemented by node.js, express.js, mongoose and the fetch API.

 ### Download this repository and run command line